 To that we question we say: ABSOLUTELY!
 This misconception needs to die in 2022.

 Most B2B tech companies have the misconception that LinkedIn is really the only social channel they belong on.
 This couldn’t be further from the truth.
 Don’t think we are attacking LinkedIn either!
 We love LinkedIn and incorporating it into your social media campaign is still beneficial.

 What we ARE saying is that it’s time for B2B companies to give Facebook a shot.
 We found surprising statistics that show why Facebook is the platform to advertise on for B2B tech.
 And we also experience it on a daily basis.
 As there are over 1 BILLION people currently on Facebook, there’s no denying essentially any audience, any demographic is on there.

 Not only are over 1 billion people on Facebook, but it’s the third most popular website IN THE WORLD only behind Google and YouTube.

-But my tech company has a very specific and narrow audience you think.
+“But my tech company has a very specific and narrow audience.”

 B2B businesses can certainly reach their target market on Facebook, they just haven’t unlocked the secret to doing it effectively yet.